Damping of phonons in one-dimensional quantum fluids

-The latter two protocols are implemented by replacing the opaque mask with a digital micromirror device (DMD) which enables arbitrary shaping of the longitudinal potential (for more details refer to section A of SM).
+The latter two protocols (Fig.~\ref{fig:main_damping_wp}(f-g)) are implemented by replacing the opaque mask with a digital micromirror device (DMD) which enables arbitrary shaping of the longitudinal potential (see Fig.~\ref{fig:schemes}(a) and Methods).
 Using the DMD offers the advantage of compensating for the residual shallow harmonic potential generated by the chip \cite{Tajik:19}, where the quasi-condensate is prepared, thereby improving the symmetry and homogeneity of the system.
 We notice indeed that, the population of odd modes in the two experiment realized with DMD is overall smaller than in the low-amplitude experiment.
 In general, non-resonant mode populations arise primarily from thermal fluctuations, with small contributions from potential asymmetries.
-Finite phonon lifetimes broaden the resonance lines, $\Delta \omega \sim \Gamma_k$, explaining the weak excitation of non-resonant modes—such as the sixth harmonic during eighth-mode driving—consistent with nonlinear mode mixing.
-Systematic linewidth spectroscopy would offer a direct probe of phonon–phonon interactions, complementing the lifetime measurements presented here.
+Finite phonon lifetimes broaden the resonance lines, $\Delta \omega \sim \Gamma_k$, explaining the weak excitation of non-resonant modes (such as the sixth harmonic during eighth mode driving) consistent with nonlinear mode mixing.